- Oral tumors cannot be diagnosed from their physical appearance.

 - Malignant (cancerous)- a mass of cells that invade and damage nearby tissues.
 Cells can break away, enter the bloodstream and spread to other parts of the body.

 Staging is the diagnostic testing that is performed for malignant tumors.
-It is used to determine how if the tumor has spread to other parts of the body (lymph nodes, lungs, liver/kidneys).
-Common staging tests include biopsy or cytology of local lymph nodes, chest X-rays, or abdominal ultrasound.
+It is used to determine if the tumor has spread to other parts of the body (lymph nodes, lungs, liver/kidneys).
+Common staging tests include biopsy or cytology of local lymph nodes, chest x-rays, or abdominal ultrasound.

 Surgical removal is the preferred treatment for the majority of oral tumors.
-Based on the tumor type and imaging (dental X-rays or CT) findings, the removal of the tumor will be performed with a predetermined amount of adjacent normal tissue.
+Based on the tumor type and imaging (3D Imaging – Cone Beam CT) findings, the removal of the tumor will be performed with a predetermined amount of adjacent normal tissue.
 It is likely that this oral surgery will include one or more teeth.
-We perform many of these procedures and will share how patients will eat, adapt and look after the surgery.
+We perform many of these procedures and will share how patients will eat, adapt and look after surgery.

 Radiation or Chemotherapy has limited uses in malignant oral tumors.
 Sometimes these therapies can be used in conjunction with surgery or to relieve pain and slow the progression of the disease.
 We may refer you to a Veterinary Oncologist for further discussion on treatment options.